Model Pruning Enables Efficient Federated Learning on Edge Devices: Acknowledgment

-Similar to \citep{lee2018snip}, our algorithm discovers the relative importance between layers automatically.
-The remaining densities of convolutional layers and FC layers at convergence are listed in Table~\ref{tab:layer_density} in a sequential manner.
-We observe that usually the input and output layers are not pruned to a low density, indicating that they are relatively important in the neural network architectures.
-This also agrees with the pruning scheme in~\citep{frankle2018the}, where the authors empirically set the pruning rate of the output layer to a small percentage or even to zero.
-Some large convolutional layers, such as the last two convolutional layers in VGG-11, are identified as redundant, and thus have small remaining densities.

-\subsection{Client Selection Results for Section~\ref{sec:eval}}
+\subsubsection{Client Selection Results for Section~\ref{sec:experiments}}

-We present results under same settings as in Section~\ref{sec:eval}, but with random client selection.
-FEMNIST is collected from different writers, thus the dataset is intrinsically non-IID.
-Since use a subset of data from $193$ writers, if client selection is used, we randomly select images from $10$ out of $193$ writers in each round.
-For CIFAR-10 and ImageNet-100, we partition the dataset uniformly into $50$ non-overlapping subsets, and randomly select $10$ out of $50$ clients for training in each round.
-Figure~\ref{fig:training_cs} (corresponding to Figure~\ref{fig:training}) shows the training time reduction; Figure~\ref{fig:lottery_cs} (corresponding to Figure~\ref{fig:lottery}) shows the lottery ticket result; and Figure~\ref{fig:model_size_cs} (corresponding to Figure~\ref{fig:model_size}) shows the model size adaptation.
+We present results under same settings as in Section~\ref{sec:experiments}, but with random client selection.
+We partition the IID CIFAR-10 and ImageNet-100 datasets uniformly into $100$ equal-sized, non-overlapping clients.
+FEMNIST and CelebA are intrinsically non-IID datasets.
+For the FEMNIST dataset, we use its original $193$-user partition; and for the CelebA dataset, since some of its users in the original partition have too few images (e.g. $4$ images), we merge the $9343$ persons' images into $934$ clients (first $933$ clients have $10$ persons' images and the last client has $13$ persons' images).
+In each round, we sample $10$ clients randomly from the aforementioned partitions when using client selection.
+Fig.~\ref{fig:training_cs} (corresponding to Fig.~\ref{fig:training}) shows the training time reduction; Fig.~\ref{fig:lottery_cs} (corresponding to Fig.~\ref{fig:lottery}) shows the lottery ticket result; and Fig.~\ref{fig:model_size_cs} (corresponding to Fig.~\ref{fig:model_size}) shows the model size adaptation.
 We observe similar behaviors as with full client participation that is described in the main paper, thus we omit further discussion in this section.

-\subsection{Convergence Accuracy Results for All Experiments}
+\subsubsection{Convergence Accuracy Results for All Experiments}

 The convergence accuracies with/without client selection are shown in Table~\ref{tab:accuracy}.
 The results are taken from the test accuracies in the last five evaluations of each simulation.
-Conventional FL sometimes shows a slight advantage because all methods run for the same number of \textit{rounds}, and full-size models in conventional FL learn faster when the accuracy is measured in \textit{rounds} instead of time.
+We see that the convergence accuracy of PruneFL is similar to that of conventional FL.
+Conventional FL sometimes shows a slight advantage because all methods run for the same number of \textit{rounds}, and full-sized models in conventional FL learn faster when the accuracy is measured in \textit{rounds} instead of time.